Does my horse have joint pain?

 Sadly, by the time we notice physical signs of pain and inflammation, like heat and swelling, a horse has been uncomfortable for some time.
-Therefore, it’s critical that you look out for other physical and behavioural changes to identify problems sooner.
+Therefore, it’s critical that you look out for other physical and behavioral changes to identify problems sooner.

 Signs of Horse Joint Pain

-Athletic movements, such as circles, lateral movements, sliding stops, pivoting, and jumping place concussive force on your horse’s joints, requiring them to transfer their bodyweight between their joints.
+Athletic movements, such as circles, lateral movements, sliding stops, pivoting and jumping, place concussive force on your horse’s joints, requiring them to transfer their body weight between their joints.

 Any horse that is experiencing joint pain may have difficulty performing exercises that once came easily to them.